fastify/fastify/docs/Reference/Reply.md

 <a id="getResponseTime"></a>

-Invokes the custom response time getter to calculate the amount of time passed since the request was started.
+Invokes the custom response time getter to calculate the amount of time passed since the request was received by Fastify.

 Note that unless this function is called in the [`onResponse` hook](./Hooks.md#onresponse) it will always return `0`.